GCA-VH-lab/RiboSeqPy/README.md

     conda install cutadapt

-3) hisat2    ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/downloads
+3) HISAT2    ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/downloads

    version 2.0.5 or higher
    Hisat2 trims ends of reads with bad quality.
-That leads to unprotect mapping of ribosome location.
+That leads to uncorrect mapping of ribosome location.
    From the version 2.0.5 there is an option to turn this behavior off.

 4) [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)